Pro & Con Quotes: Is a College Education Worth It?

 Con 5

-Michelle R. Weise, PhD, Higher Education Senior Research Fellow at the Clayton Christensen Institute, in the Jan.
-12, 2015 article, “Obama’s Dead-End Community College Plan,” available at www.wsj.com, stated:
+Michelle R. Weise, Higher Education Senior Research Fellow at the Clayton Christensen Institute, states:

 “Community college is great if it helps you get a bachelor’s degree, but only one in five students attending these institutions goes on to earn the degree within six years according to federal data.
 In addition, only 21% of first-time, full-time students earn an associate’s degree within three years, and tuition is not the main obstacle to the completion of a degree for low-income students.